ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Service:

 : an entity that maintains and extends the Append-only Log, and endorses its state.
-A Transparency Service MAY alter the contents of the unprotected header of Signed Statements, this will alter the binary content stored on the log, from which receipts are produced.
 A Transparency Service can be a complex distributed system, and SCITT requires the Transparency Service to provide many security guarantees about its Append-only Log.
 The identity of a Transparency Service is captured by a public key that must be known by Verifiers in order to validate Receipts.